giuseppesanseverino/RobotikTemplate/README.md

-This is a template for the projects repositiories of students of the Ingenieurwissenschaftliches Projekt (Robotik)
+This is a template for the projects repositiory for the students of the Ingenieurwissenschaftliches Projekt (Robotik).

 You can use this repository as a template.
 The following steps are mandatory: